blurrycontour/zuul-gerrit/doc/source/tenants.rst

          token manually.
 If this is an issue, it is advised to add finer filtering to admin rules, for example, filtering by the ``iss`` claim (generally equal to the issuer ID).

+   .. attr:: access-rules

+      A list of authorization rules to be checked in order to grant read access to the top-level (i.e., non-tenant-specific) portion of Zuul's REST API and web interface.

+      If no rules are listed, then anonymous access to top-level methods is permitted.
+If any rules are present then at at least one rule in the list must match for the user to be allowed access.

+      More information on tenant-scoped actions can be found in :ref:`authentication`.